shannonmoeller/handlebars-wax/README.md

 ### Exporting a Function

 If a module exports a function, that function is registered based on the globbed portion of a path, ignoring extensions.
-Handlebars' `require.extensions` hook may be used to load `.handlebars` or `.hbs` files as pre-compiled template functions.
+Handlebars' `require.extensions` hook may be used to load `.handlebars` or `.hbs` files as precompiled template functions.

 ```js
 module.exports = function () {